10 Causes of Cat Coughing | Pet Owner Guide

-Coughing in cats can be alarming for cat owners, especially when it persists or is accompanied by other symptoms.
+Coughing in cats can be alarming for cat owners, especially when it persists or is accompanied by other symptoms like itching and scratching.
 While a cat's cough might be a simple reaction to a minor irritant, it can also be indicative of more serious underlying conditions.

 This guide will explore the various causes, symptoms, and treatments related to coughing in cats, providing valuable insights for maintaining your feline friend's good health.